-- · the CUCM TFTP file service, or - a custom web server that can be reached by the video systems on HTTP or HTTPS.
+- · the CUCM TFTP file service, or - a custom web server that can be reached by the devices on HTTP or HTTPS.

-When a video system get information from CUCM (Cisco Unified Communications Manager) about the name and location of a customization template, the video system will contact the server, download the file, and restore the custom elements.
+When a device get information from CUCM (Cisco Unified Communications Manager) about the name and location of a customization template, the device will contact the server, download the file, and restore the custom elements.

-Configurations will not be restored on the video system, even if they are part of the backup file that you use as a customization template.
+Configurations will not be restored on the device, even if they are part of the backup file that you use as a customization template.